 Firearm Possession: Actual vs. Constructive Possession

 In addition to proving that you were a prior convicted felon, the State must prove you possessed the firearm actually or constructively.
 Actual possession is what most people commonly think of as possession: having actual possession means to have physical custody or control of an object.
 To have actual possession of a firearm means to have the firearm located on your person.
-If the state can prove actual possession of the firearm, the offense carries a three year minimum mandatory prison sentence.
+If the State can prove actual possession of the firearm, the offense carries a three-year minimum mandatory prison sentence.

 The second form of possession is constructive possession.
 If the State is proving possession through constructive possession, the State does not have to prove that you had the firearm on you at the time of your arrest.
 In cases where the State is proving possession through “constructive possession” the State has to prove beyond a reasonable doubt the defendant knew of the presence of the firearm and had the ability to exercise control over it.